-The Contents pane lists all the elements in the layout.
+The Contents pane now displays layout elements.
 To work with an element, you can select it on the layout view or in the Contents pane.

-Hover over a layout element in the Contents pane to identify it.
+Hover over a layout element in the Contents pane to get more information about it.

 - In the Contents pane, click Alternating Scale Bar.